MadeTechAcademy/chapter2-stephane-torres-madetech/6-more-secure-builds/results.md

 <missing>      6 weeks ago          /bin/sh -c #(nop)  CMD ["/bin/sh"]              0B
 <missing>      6 weeks ago          /bin/sh -c #(nop) ADD file:a71f7e9bc66668361…   8.83MB
 ```
+Interestingly, using command 'COPY . .' in Dockerfile.multistage both before and after 'npm ci' allows the image to be built without
+any errors and for it to run correctly, suggesting something isn't quite right.

+Trying to copy just the node_modules has been failing, could this be because they are included in the .dockerignore?